LowerDeez/ok-seo/README.md

     """
     return str(self)
 ```
-> If you want to get image from the content object, you may left the image field empty in a `ModelInstanceSeo` instance.
+> If you want to get an image from the content object, you may left the image field empty in `ModelInstanceSeo` instance.
 If your image field has some specific name, you need to define a property with a name `image`.